-Home school, private school, charter school, and public school diplomas are only accepted from schools accredited with the following accrediting organizations.
+Home school, private school, charter school, and public school diplomas are only accepted from schools accredited by the state in which they are based or by one of the following accrediting organizations.

 - Middle States Association of Colleges and Schools Commission on Higher Education

 - New England Association of Schools and Colleges Commission on Higher Education

 - North Central Association of Colleges and Schools Commission of Higher Education